Ghetty Green

 Ghetty Green is the debut studio album by American rapper Project Pat.
-It was released on September 14, 1999, through Hypnotize Minds/Loud Records with distribution via RED Distribution.
-Recording session took place at Hypnotize Minds Studio and Cotton Row Recording Studio in Memphis, Tennessee.
-Production was primarily handled by DJ Paul and Juicy J, who also served as executive producers.
+It was released on September 14, 1999, through Hypnotize Minds, Loud Records, and RED Distribution.
+The recording sessions took place at Hypnotize Minds Studio and Cotton Row Recording Studio in Memphis, Tennessee.
+The production was primarily handled by DJ Paul and Juicy J, who also served as executive producers.
 It features guest appearances from Three 6 Mafia, Cash Money Millionaires, Crucial Conflict, Krayzie Bone and Noreaga.

+The album's title is a Memphis slang term for money.
+According to Project Pat, earning money was the main theme of the album.
+He wrote half of the album while he was in jail.
+Jim Farber of New York Daily News highlighted the album's "tough street themes" and its "sinister", bass-heavy sound.
+In an interview with Soren Baker of Rap Pages, Project Pat explained that he was aiming for "fat, Memphis-distorted bass" that will grab listener's attention before they can hear lyrics.

-The album peaked at number 52 on the Billboard 200 and at number 9 on the Top R&B/Hip-Hop Albums chart in the United States.
+Ghetty Green peaked at number 52 on the Billboard 200 and at number 9 on the Top R&B/Hip-Hop Albums chart in the United States.
 The album spawned two singles: "Represent It" and "Ballers".
-"Ballers" made it to number 75 on the US Billboard Hot R&B/Hip-Hop Songs chart.
+"Ballers", the album's lead single, reached number 75 on the US Billboard Hot R&B/Hip-Hop Songs chart.